ippontech/blog-usa/posts/auditing-using-javers.md

 ```
 All the changes made to Person objects will be audited by JaVers.

-In case of a custom repository, the @JaversAuditable needs to be added at the method level:
+In case of a custom repository, the `@JaversAuditable` annotation needs to be added at the method level:

 ```java
 @Repository